Code-Institute-Submissions/Milestone-Project-2-Maths-Game/README.md

 ## Features
 The initial page on load up presents the user with a title and allows the user to select a times table to try.
 This can be any number so they could opt for the 16454 times table!
 They will only be asked questions up to x12 though.
 Underneath are the challenges of three differentiated levels.
 The user needs to scroll down on larger screens.
 A teaser encouraging the user to scroll down helps with this.

 After selecting a number, the screen changes to the activity screen with a score, timer, question area, input answer area and a start button.
 When the user starts, the timer counts down from 10 and a times table question appears on screen.
+If the time is running out, the numbers turn red.
 The cursor automatically focuses on the answer input area and the user can enter their answer.
 The start button changes to an answer button and the user can click on this to answer or click enter.
 If a correct answer is given, the remaining amount of time is added to the score.
 For example, if it takes 2 seconds to answer correctly, there are 8 seconds left so 8 is added to the score.
 If an incorrect answer is given, then no score is given and the correct answer is shown.
 If the timer runs out, the score is reset.
 So it is better to try and get it wrong than to not try at all!
 The user must select next to get the next question, leaving them in control of their practice.
 At the bottom of the page is a back button to take the user back to the initial screen.